-If you're lucky enough to beat the 1 in 301 million odds, life is about to get a whole lot more complicated for anyone who wins Tuesday's $850 million Mega Millions jackpot or Wednesday's $730 million Powerball prize.
+If you're lucky enough to beat the 1 in 301 million odds, life is about to get a whole lot more complicated for anyone who wins tonight's $1.1 billion Mega Millions jackpot.

 People may think all their problems will vanish if they strike it rich, but James Grubman has seen what a mixed blessing sudden affluence can be.
 He’s a wealth psychologist, counseling millionaires about personal issues, like family squabbles, identity crises and dilemmas over raising responsible children.
 His clients include lottery winners.

 Why would anyone living in the land of "champagne wishes and caviar dreams,” as Robin Leach famously used to shout, experience any stresses?
 The truth is everything changes when you have so much money.
 Sudden wealth is especially hard for people to wrap their heads around.